 When it comes to relaxation at the office, there are several things you can add to reduce stress and promote wellness.
 Right now, it’s taking people twice the amount of time on average to complete tasks, so breaks are essential.
 Nap pods, freestanding acoustic hubs, outfitting your breakroom with soothing teas, adding more plants around the workplace, or incorporating zen gardens in the office are effective ways to help employees feel at ease and take a break.

 In the past, we relied on overstuffed couches, dedicated nooks, and crowded conference rooms to achieve a sense of team collaboration.
 For now, at least, we have to do better to protect others, and ourselves, from diseases.

 By bringing the comforts of home into the office, like soft seating options and offering multiple locations to do work, the office can become a space employees choose to escape to.

-Acoustic privacy furniture not only provide quiet spaces that give users an escape from the inevitable distractions of the office, but they also promote productivity and focus as the walls block any noises from traveling outside or inside.
+Acoustic privacy furniture not only provides quiet spaces that give users an escape from the inevitable distractions of the office, but they also promote productivity and focus as the walls block any noises from traveling outside or inside.
 Pods have always helped improve employee happiness and wellbeing by reducing the stresses of the office environment – this was true pre-COVID and it will remain that way afterward.